Dougray Scott: Career

 Scott began his acting career in national theatre, television, and puppet shows.
-He appeared in his first role on the television series Soldier Soldier and made his film debut in Twin Town.
-His first major film roles were as Prince Henry in Ever After and the hero in the film adaptation of the Robert Harris novel Enigma.
-He played the villain in Mission: Impossible 2 (and was selected to do so by Tom Cruise).
+His breakout role came on stage in a play called Unidentified Human Remains and the True Nature of Love.
+His early television credits include Taggart, Lovejoy, Tell Tale Hearts, Stay Lucky, Soldier Soldier, The Crow Road.
+His first major film role was in 1997’s dark comedy Twin Town, set in Swansea, Wales.
+His international breakthrough came the following year when he played Prince Henry to Drew Barrymore’s Cinderella in Ever After.
+Scott played the villain in Mission: Impossible 2 (and was selected to do so by Tom Cruise).
 He was cast to play Wolverine in the feature film version of X-Men, but Mission: Impossible 2 went over schedule, and he was injured in a motorbike accident while shooting the chase scene.
 He was forced to drop out of the project and was replaced by Hugh Jackman in X-Men.
+Scott turned down the chance to play Aragorn in the Lord Of The Rings trilogy, as he didn’t fancy spending two years filming three movies back to back in New Zealand.

+In 2001, he played the hero in the film adaptation of the Robert Harris novel Enigma, for which he met leading mathematicians to understand the mechanics of code-breaking.
+In 2002, he appeared in the film adaptation of the Patricia Highsmith novel Ripley's Game with John Malkovich.
 After the 2002 release of Die Another Day, Scott was a candidate to replace Pierce Brosnan as James Bond.
 Despite the numerous reports that Eon Productions was leaning towards naming Scott as the new Bond in the 007 adventure Casino Royale, the role eventually went to Daniel Craig.
 In January 2006, he appeared in the miniseries The Ten Commandments as Moses.
 He also appeared in the NBC series Heist, which aired in March 2006 for five episodes.
 From 2006 until 2007, he starred in the third season of Desperate Housewives as Teri Hatcher's character's new love interest.
 In 2007, he played the primary antagonist in the film Hitman, based on the Hitman video games.
 He appeared in the title role(s) of a modern re-telling of Dr Jekyll and Mr Hyde.
 In May 2009, it was announced that he was to play ex-con Michael O' Connor in the new RTÉ-ITV drama Father & Son.